tunks/scala-scratchpad/effect-system/README.md

 }
 ```

-The effects interpreter is exercised at the top-level of the application.
+Finally, the effects interpreter is exercised at the top-level of the
+application.

 ```scala
 object Main extends App with SimpleImpl with ProgramRunner {